-The moment cannot be both lived and kept.
-One must choose.
+One moment cannot be both lived and kept.
+You have to make a choice.

 I discovered photography when I was a teenager.
 My first camera (or rather the one I shamefully appropriated) was a Canon SLR that came into the family at Christmas.
 I started taking it everywhere and photographing everything and anything.
 The habit of taking pictures on every trip, at every event, gradually took hold.
 For more than ten years, photography remained a hobby.

 Then came the preparations for my wedding.
 My own wedding photographer became a friend and introduced me to the world of wedding photography.
 She accepted to train me when I called her 48 hours after my wedding ("Amandine, I can't take my job anymore, teach me yours."
 "Well this is going to be a long conversation I'll make some tea.")
 I cover my first events by grafting myself to her weddings.
 Under her supervision, I train and only launch myself professionally when she considers me ready (those are perfect conditions to start a professional activity and I'll always be grateful to her).